RNLB Sir William Arnold (ON 1025): Disposal

 After being sold in 1997, the Sir William Arnold was fitted out as a leisure craft and renamed Our Lady and then Theocrat.
 She was subsequently renamed the Samuel J in Ireland.

 Restoration

 Colin Trowles acquired the Sir William Arnold in 2019 from Blyth volunteer lifeboat station (not Blyth Lifeboat Station), where she had been since 2014.
-After restoration, at Maldon in Essex, she was moved to St Katharine Docks in London as an educational museum.
+After restoration, at Maldon in Essex, she was moved to St Katharine Docks in London as an educational museum, before being relocated to Heybridge Basin in Essex in 2023.

 Legacy

-The Sir William Arnold was featured as the 25p stamp in a series of six Guernsey Post stamps issued in 1999 for the 175th Anniversary of the RNLI.
+The Sir William Arnold was featured on the 25p stamp in a series of six Guernsey Post stamps issued in 1999 for the 175th Anniversary of the RNLI.